 Please enjoy the website and remember that if you would like to visit us in person, you can be sure of a warm reception.

-From Rev. Steve
+Rev. Steve and family

 "I am the resurrection and the life. whoever believes in me will live, even though he dies; and whoever lives and believes in me will never die."